richardgiddings/metoffice-3hourlyforecast/README.md

 - Include the bundle.js on your HTML page.

 To do:
-- Display weather data in a friendly way.
+- Style the weather data.

 Problems:
 - The API key is out in the open for anyone to read.
-For anything other than a personal application the calls should be made server-side.
+For anything other than a personal application the calls should probably be made server-side.